-In addition to this basic question of the potential for policy efficacy, we also investigate two other issues relevant to the assessment of affirmative action policies.
-First, some critics of race-based affirmative action claim that it does a disservice to racial minority students because it places them in environments where their academic preparation systematically falls below that of their peers (e.g., Arcidiacono, Aucejo, Coate, & Hotz, 2012; Sander, 2004).
-This mismatch might lead to within-college racial segregation based on academic background and/or a lower likelihood that minority students admitted under affirmative action will complete college (Arcidiacono, Khan, & Vigdor, 2011).
+Second, some critics of race-based affirmative action claim that it does a disservice to racial minority students because it places them in environments where their academic preparation systematically falls below that of their peers (e.g., Arcidiacono, Aucejo, Coate, & Hotz, 2014; Arcidiacono & Lovenheim, 2005; Sander, 2004).
+This mismatch might lead to within-college racial segregation based on academic background or a lower likelihood that minority students admitted under affirmative action will complete college (Arcidiacono, Khan, & Vigdor, 2011).
 Other studies, however, indicate no significant negative effects of academic mismatch (Bowen & Bok, 1998; Dillon & Smith, 2015).
 In order to inform this line of research, we use our simulations to assess the extent to which race- and SES-based affirmative action policies might place minority students in colleges where their achievement falls substantially below that of their peers.

-Second, we attend to the effects that affirmative action policies at one or more colleges have on enrollment patterns at other schools.
+Third, we attend to the effects that affirmative action policies at one or more colleges have on enrollment patterns at other schools.
 College admission and enrollment processes take place in an interrelated, dynamic system where admissions policies at one college might affect enrollment patterns at other colleges.
-A college using a race-conscious affirmative action admissions policy might admit and enroll minority students who might have enrolled at other colleges of similar quality if the affirmative action policy were not in place.
-Such patterns might lead, therefore, to greater racial diversity at colleges using affirmative action but lower diversity at peer schools not using such a policy.
-The number of colleges using particular affirmative action policies may therefore affect enrollment patterns throughout the system, and diversity gains in some colleges may be offset in whole or in part by diversity losses in others.
-Our simulations here provide some insight into these potential system-wide, dynamic effects of affirmative action admissions policies.
-Prior research has not empirically examined this potential consequence of affirmative action policies, because it is difficult to identify the effects of enrollment policies at one university on other universities.
-The simulation approach we use here provides useful insight about such effects.
+For example, application patterns changed in Texas after the introduction of the state's percent plan: non-flagship public universities in Texas saw an increase in the average test scores of their applicants, likely due to changes in application behavior of high-scoring students who were not eligible for automatic admission on the basis of their class rank (Long & Tienda 2010).
+Our aim is to expand such findings to examine how race- and SES-based affirmative action-arguably less-transparent than percent plans-might change application and enrollment patterns both at schools that use those policies and those that do not.
+The number of colleges using particular affirmative action policies may affect enrollment patterns throughout the system, and diversity gains in some colleges may be offset by diversity losses in others.
+Our simulations here provide insight into these potential system-wide, dynamic effects of affirmative action admissions policies.